oci-landing-zones/oracle-enterprise-landingzone/templates/enterprise-landing-zone/IMPLEMENTATION.md

 ## Region

-The Enterprise Scale Baseline Landing Zone should be deployed to the tenancy's Home Region.
+The Oracle Enterprise Landing Zone should be deployed to the tenancy's Home Region.

 ## Tenancy

-The tenancy you intend to deploy the Enterprise Scale Baseline Landing Zone to.
+The tenancy you intend to deploy the Oracle Enterprise Landing Zone to.

 ### Logging Analytics

 The Logging Analytics service should be enabled for the tenancy.
 To check the current status of Logging Analytics for a tenancy, visit the [Logging Analytics home page][1].
 There will be a dark grey box at the top of the page.
 On the right hand side of that box, if Logging analytics has *not* been enabled, there will be a notice that Logging Analytics has not been enabled for the tenancy, and a blue button to enable it.
 To enable it, click the blue button, and wait for the 3 onboarding steps to complete.
-No further action will be required, as the Enterprise Scale Baseline Landing Zone will configure the needed datasources.
+No further action will be required, as the Oracle Enterprise Landing Zone will configure the needed datasources.

 ### Resource Limits

-Most of the initial resource limits a new tenancy comes with should be sufficient to deploy 1 Enterprise Scale Baseline Landing Zone, with 2 environments and 1 workload each.
+Most of the initial resource limits a new tenancy comes with should be sufficient to deploy 1 Oracle Enterprise Landing Zone, with 2 environments and 1 workload each.

-However, there are some resource limits that will need to be increased in order to deploy the Enterprise Scale Baseline Landing Zone.
-Below is a table listing the Terraform OCI resource names and numbers deployed please ensure your tenancy has sufficient limts before deploying the Enterprise Scale Baseline Landing Zone:
+However, there are some resource limits that will need to be increased in order to deploy the Oracle Enterprise Landing Zone.
+Below is a table listing the Terraform OCI resource names and numbers deployed please ensure your tenancy has sufficient limts before deploying the Oracle Enterprise Landing Zone:
 |OCI Terraform Resource Name | Count   |
 | ---------------------------- | ------- |
 |oci_announcements_service_announcement_subscription| 2|